 The following diagram shows the HA VPN concept, showing a topology that includes the two interfaces of a HA VPN gateway connected to two peer VPN gateways.
 For more detailed HA VPN topologies (configuration scenarios), see the Cloud VPN Topologies page.

 Your Cloud VPN configuration must meet the following requirements to achieve a service-level availability of 99.99% for HA VPN:

-- When you connect an HA VPN gateway to a non-GCP peer gateway, 99.99% availability is guaranteed only on the Google Cloud side of the connection.
+- When you connect an HA VPN gateway to your peer gateway, 99.99% availability is guaranteed only on the Google Cloud side of the connection.
 End-to-end availability is subject to proper configuration of the peer VPN gateway.

 - If both sides are Google Cloud gateways and are properly configured, end-to-end 99.99% availability is guaranteed.

 - HA VPN rejects Google Cloud IP addresses when they are configured in an external VPN gateway resource.
-An example of this is using the external IP address of a VM instance as the public IP address for the external VPN gateway resource.
-The only supported HA VPN Google Cloud-to-Google Cloud topology is where HA VPN is used on both sides, as documented in Creating Google Cloud to Google Cloud HA VPN gateways.
+An example of this is using the external IP address of a VM instance as the external IP address for the external VPN gateway resource.
+The only supported HA VPN Google Cloud-to-Google Cloud topology is where HA VPN is used on both sides, as documented in Creating Google Cloud-to-Google Cloud HA VPN gateways.

 - You must configure two VPN tunnels from the perspective of the Cloud VPN gateway:

 - If you have two peer VPN gateway devices, each of the tunnels from each interface on the Cloud VPN gateway must be connected to its own peer gateway.

 - If you have a single peer VPN gateway device with two interfaces, each of the tunnels from each interface on the Cloud VPN gateway must be connected to its own interface on the peer gateway.